Diseases & Conditions

 Burners and Stingers

-Burners and stingers are injuries that occur when nerves in the neck and shoulder are stretched or compressed after an impact.
-These injuries are common in contact or collision sports, and are named for the stinging or burning pain that spreads from the shoulder to the hand.
+Burners and stingers are injuries that occur when nerves in the neck and shoulder are stretched or compressed (squeezed together) after an impact. common in contact or collision sports, these injuries are named for the stinging or burning pain that spreads from the shoulder to the hand.
 A burner or stinger can feel like an electric shock or lightning bolt down the arm.

 An injury to the brachial plexus can cause a burner or stinger.
 This often happens when the head is forcefully pushed sideways and down.
 This bends the neck and pinches the surrounding nerves.